FrontenderMagazine/how-to-avoid-duplicate-downloads-in-responsive-images/eng.md

 # How To Avoid Duplicate Downloads In Responsive Images

-The `<picture>` element is a new addition to HTML5 that’s being championed by the W3C’s [Responsive Images Community Group][] (RICG).
+The `<picture>` element is a new addition to HTML5 that’s being championed by the W3C’s [Responsive Images Community Group][1] (RICG).
 It is intended to provide a declarative, markup-based solution to enable responsive images without the need of JavaScript libraries or complicated server-side detection.

 The `<picture>` element supports a number of different types of fallback content, **but the current implementation of these fallbacks is problematic**.
 In this article, we’ll explore how the fallbacks work, how they fail and what can be done about it.